MarshallAsch/rhpman/README.md

 project!

- 1. This module makes use of [Google protocol buffers] for the network serialization install the protobuf code generator for C++ on your system.
+ 1. This module makes use of [Google protocol buffers] for the network serialization install the `protoc` code generator for C++ on your system. [instructions](https://grpc.io/docs/protoc-installation/)

+ 2. Make sure that you have a C++ compiler that has support for at least c++11, and all of the dependencies to install ns-3 installed on your system (see https://www.nsnam.org/wiki/Installation for ns-3 installation instructions)

- 2. Download and build copy of the ns-3.32 all-in-one distribution.
+ 3. Download and build copy of the ns-3.32 all-in-one distribution.

     ```sh
     wget https://www.nsnam.org/release/ns-allinone-3.32.tar.bz2